tekosulaiman/tekosulaiman.site/content/posts/data-analytics-in-marketing-examples.md

 ---
 Title: Data Analytics in Marketing Examples
 Summary: Discover powerful data analytics examples in marketing that drive results.
 Learn how to leverage insights for effective campaigns and improved ROI.
 Date: 2025-11-24
 Category: data
-Tags: [data-analytic]
+Tags: [data-analytic, company-strategies]
 Author: Teko Sulaiman
 schema:
   - breadcrumb
   - article
   - faq
 ---

 When I first started working with **data analytics** in my marketing process, I quickly realized that decisions backed by numbers always outperform assumptions.
 Today, data shapes how I understand customers, optimize campaigns, and measure ROI.
 In this guide, I will walk you through the **exact ways I use data analytics in marketing**, complete with real examples, actionable steps, and tools you can apply in your own strategy.